Iqinix/HDC/README.md

 As we also know this means no more ADB / Fastboot instead huawei now uses HDC (Huawei Device Connect) and trying to find out how to use it is not exactly easy therefore i am sharing some commands and other things.
 ##
 Warnings: </p>
-Any set of commands that start with "hdc smode root" require the devices firmware to be userdebug which means they will NOT work with "non-debuggable" firmware.
+Any set of commands that start with "hdc smode root" require the devices firmware to be userdebug which means they will NOT work with "non-debuggable" firmware. </p>
+The "Dump all parts.bat" file only dumps the parts that show as a result of "ls -l /dev/block/by-name" therefore some partitions such as xloader and probably some others wont be dumped. </p>
 ##
 ##
 Things to note: </p>